xyliatgithub/EN650654-2025/LabFive/README.md

 # Lab 5 - Security Onion

 ## Overview
-In this lab, we will explore **Security Onion**, free and open source platform used for intrusion detection, security monitoring, and log management.
+In this lab, we will explore **Security Onion**, a free and open source platform used for intrusion detection, security monitoring, and log management.

 ## Lab Environment Setup